Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

+We close this introduction with a discussion on sharp exponents, sharp constants, and sharp dependencies of our results.

+In the Euclidean case, the optimal constant for the quantitative isoperimetric inequality is explicitly known only in two dimensions and for asymptotically small Fraenkel asymmetries; see \cite[Subsection~4.2]{CL12}.
+Although we are able to show sharpness in Theorem \ref{thm:BE_L1_stability} and Corollary \ref{cor:CM_L1_stability} for the BE- and the CM-inequality, respectively, the question of determining the optimal constant for the refined CM-inequality in Corollary \ref{cor:CM_refined_L1_stability} is still open.

+The stability exponents in those results and Theorem \ref{thm:C^0_stability} are sharp.
+In contrast, the optimality of the exponents of $A_H$ in Corollary~\ref{cor:C0} seems to be an interesting problem we have not addressed yet.
+In Subsection \ref{subsec:Linf_optimality} we discuss how our examples that show optimality in Theorem \ref{thm:C^0_stability} only give proper lower bounds on the exponents.
+In this context, Fuglede's related stability results \cite{Fu89} in the nearly spherical or convex Euclidean setting can give first hints on what the optimal exponents might be.

+As can be seen in Subsection \ref{subsec:dist_func} and \ref{subsec:Hausdorff}, the Fraenkel and Hausdorff asymmetry have a functional formulation in terms of the $L^{1}$-norm and the $L^\infty$-norm, respectively.
+(Note that different powers of functions in the respective distance arise naturally, but this can be unified; see Subsection \ref{subsec:Hausdorff}.)
+Since we obtain an $L^1$-stability result with a stability constant that only depends on the dimension in Theorem \ref{thm:BE_L1_stability} and an $L^\infty$-stability result with a necessarily geometry-dependent stability constant in Corollary \ref{cor:C0}, it is natural to ask whether $L^p$-stability holds for any $1<p<\infty$ with geometry-\textit{independent} stability constant.
+We refer to Appendix~\ref{app:compl_pf} for some complementary $L^{p}$-type stability results with geometry-independent constants for a range of values of $p$.

 \textbf{Acknowledgements.} The first named author would like to thank Bernhard Leeb for support that allowed him to attend talks by Alessio Figalli and Andrea Mondino on stability of geometric inequalities and on Lorentzian isoperimetric inequalities, respectively.
-The second named author would like to thank Rupert Frank for introducing him to the stability of functional inequalities and constant support.
+The second named author would like to thank Rupert Frank for introducing him to the stability of functional inequalities and for his continued support.
 We moreover would like to thank Andrea Mondino for pointing out the work of Bahn and Ehrlich.
-Partial support through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grants FR 2664/3-1 and TRR 352-Project-ID 470903074 and through the Studienstiftung des deutschen Volkes (J.W.P.) is acknowledged.
+The second author acknowledges partial support through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grants FR 2664/3-1 and TRR 352-Project-ID 470903074 and through the Studienstiftung des deutschen Volkes.